deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Upgradeability

 The contracts used for the core lending functionality, including the `Comptroller` (Diamond Proxy) and all market contracts (`VToken`), are upgradeable.
 This could change the entire logic of these contracts and may lead to the loss of user funds through malicious code changes that could steal deposits, manipulate accounting, or prevent withdrawals.
-These upgrades can only be performed through a _Governance_ proposal with the Normal Timelock, which implements a 48-hour delay.

 The oracle contracts including `ResilientOracle`, `ChainlinkOracle`, `RedstoneOracle`, and other price feed contracts are upgradeable.
-This could allow manipulation of asset prices leading to liquidations or enabling attackers to borrow more than their collateral value, resulting in protocol insolvency and loss of user funds. _Oracle_ upgrades can only be executed through _Governance_ proposals with the Normal Timelock's 48-hour delay.
+This could allow manipulation of asset prices leading to liquidations or enabling attackers to borrow more than their collateral value, resulting in protocol insolvency and loss of user funds.

 The reward distribution contracts such as `XVSVault`, `Prime`, and `PrimeLiquidityProvider` are upgradeable.
 This could result in loss of unclaimed yield if the upgrade modifies reward calculation logic or redirects accumulated rewards to different addresses.
-These upgrades require _Governance_ approval through the Normal Timelock with a 48-hour delay.

 The `VAIController` and related stablecoin contracts are upgradeable.
 This could change the minting logic, interest rate calculations, or collateral requirements, potentially leading to bad debt that impacts all protocol users.

-Upgrades to these contracts can only be done through _Governance_ with the Normal Timelock's 48-hour delay.
+All the upgrades above can only be executed through a governance proposal and are associated with the _Normal Timelock_ (see [exit window](#exit-window).

 Beyond contract upgrades, Venus Protocol has numerous parameter changes that can significantly impact user funds without requiring code changes.
 Critical parameters like collateral factors, liquidation incentives, and interest rate models can be modified to cause mass liquidations or reduce user yields.
 Oracle configurations can be changed to use malicious price feeds.
 Reward emission rates can be altered to reduce expected yields.
 Most critical parameters are controlled by the Normal Timelock with a 48-hour delay, while some parameters can be adjusted more quickly through the Fast Track Timelock (1-hour delay) or emergency multisigs.